Fuco1/smartparens/README.md

 **All features** are fully customizable via `M-x customize-group smartparens`.
 You can turn every behaviour on or off for best user experience (yay buzzwords).

 **NEW:** I've made a [youtube presentation](http://www.youtube.com/watch?v=ykjRUr7FgoI&list=PLP6Xwp2WTft7rAMgVPOTI2OE_PQlKGPy7&feature=plpp_play_all).
 It's in 2 parts because youtube didn't allow me to upload it in one video.
 Switch to 480p!
+Note that this presentation only talks about features up to commit ~40, so many of the newer features are not covered (those will hopefully be covered in future video).

 Installation
 ==========